How do I use Python scripts?

 If you expect your script to be compatible with any version of Python, you should use this path:

-This is the default “path” to the recommended Python version on our servers.
+This is the default “path” to the default Python version on our servers.
 That’s currently version 2.7.3, but will be updated from time to time to match the Debian Linux stable version.

-Our servers also have Python 3.2.3 available, although it’s also officially unsupported and experimental for now.
+Our servers also have Python 3.2.3 available.
 You can access it as:

 Publish using text (ASCII) mode in your FTP program

 Use your FTP program to upload the script file in text mode (sometimes called "ASCII mode"), not "binary" mode.
 Although text mode is the default for most FTP programs, your Python script may not work if it's accidentally uploaded using binary mode, so it's wise to check.

 Put the script in the cgi-bin directory

 When you upload the script, place it in a directory (folder) named cgi-bin using your FTP program.
 You will need to create this directory the first time you upload a script.